 Spanish, like French, Italian, Romanian and Portuguese, is a Romance language that evolved from Vulgar (Common) Latin.
 It originated on the Iberian Peninsula — the southwest corner of Europe which includes present-day Spain and Portugal.
-The Castilian continuation of Vulgar Latin (from Spain’s Castile region) mixed with the Arabic dialect spoken by the Moors, who conquered parts of the region, to form what became the standardized Spanish language in the 1200s.
-The Andalusian dialect of Spanish popped up around the same time, and is still spoken in parts of southern Spain.
+The Castilian continuation of Vulgar Latin (from Spain’s Castile region) mixed with the Arabic dialect spoken by the Moors, who conquered parts of the region.
+After centuries of intermingling, the language formed what became the standardized Spanish language by the 1200s.

-In the United States, more than 41 million people speak Spanish as a first language (about 13% of the population), and that number continues to grow.
-Additionally, the U.S. is home to nearly 12 million bilingual Spanish speakers.
-This makes it the second-largest Spanish speaking country in the world (after Mexico), but one study predicts it will be the largest by 2050.
+In the United States, about 41.7 million people speak Spanish as a first language (about 12.5 percent of the population), and that number continues to grow.
+Additionally, the United States is home to nearly 15 million people who speak Spanish as a second language.
+This makes it the second-largest Spanish speaking country in the world (after Mexico), but one study predicts the United States will be the largest by 2050.

-In Africa, Spanish is one of three official languages in Equatorial Guinea, where nearly 68% of the population speaks it.
+In Africa, Spanish is one of three official languages in Equatorial Guinea, where nearly 68 percent of the population speaks it.
 Spanish is also spoken in territories in northern Africa controlled by Spain, and in Morocco, which is geographically close to Spain.
 Finally, there are small communities of Spanish speakers in Angola and South Sudan.

-Why learn Spanish?
+Why Learn Spanish?